Johnny Ruffo

-John Patrick Ruffo (born 8 March 1988) is an Australian singer, songwriter, dancer, actor and television presenter notable for being a finalist on the third season of The X Factor Australia in 2011.
-He placed third in the competition and subsequently signed a recording contract with Sony Music Australia.
-In 2012, Ruffo won the twelfth season of Dancing with the Stars Australia.
-His debut single "On Top", released in June 2012, peaked at number 14 on the ARIA Singles Chart and was certified platinum.
-Ruffo starred in the Australian soap opera Home and Away as Chris Harrington for three years from 2013 to 2016.
+John Patrick Ruffo (8 March 1988 – 10 November 2023) was an Australian singer, songwriter, musician, dancer, actor, and television presenter.
+He rose to prominence after finishing in third place on the third season of The X Factor Australia.
+His debut single "On Top" (2012), peaked at number fourteen on the ARIA Singles Chart and was certified platinum.
+His second single "Take It Home" (2012), peaked at number thirty in Australia and earned a gold music certification.
+In total he released seven singles during his career.

-Biography
+Outside of music Ruffo ventured into reality television and won the twelfth season of Dancing with the Stars Australia.
+In 2013, he made his acting debut in Home and Away, portraying the role of Chris Harrington until 2016.
+For his role he earned a Logie Nomination for Most Popular New Talent.

 Early life

-Johnny Ruffo was born in Balcatta, a suburb of Perth, Western Australia, to parents Jill and Pascoe Ruffo.
-Ruffo's parents separated when he was three years-old.
+John Patrick Ruffo was born on 8 March 1988, in Balcatta, a suburb of Perth, Western Australia, to parents Jill and Pascoe Ruffo.
+Ruffo's parents separated when he was three years old.
 He spent most of his youth living in a small Homeswest unit with his mother.
-At the age of 12, Ruffo began pursuing his dream in music, following in the footsteps of his idol, Michael Jackson.
-He also taught himself how to play the guitar and piano, and wrote his first song at the age of 14.
+At age 12, he began pursuing his dream in music, following in the footsteps of his idol, Michael Jackson.
+He also taught himself how to play the guitar and piano, and wrote his first song at age 14.
 Ruffo was educated at Balcatta Senior High School.
 Before entering The X Factor, he worked as a concreter and got into the business thanks to his father who works in the trade.
-Ruffo also performed around Perth with electropop band, Supanova.
+He also performed around Perth with electropop band, Supanova.

+Career

 2011: The X Factor Australia

 Ruffo successfully auditioned for the third season of The X Factor Australia in 2011, singing Jay Sean's "Do You Remember".
 He eventually reached the live shows and was mentored by Guy Sebastian.
-On 22 November 2011, it was announced that Ruffo placed third in the competition, while fellow contestant Reece Mastin was announced as the winner.
+On 22 November 2011, it was announced that he was the last contestant eliminated in the competition, while fellow contestant Reece Mastin was announced as the winner.

 Ruffo performed the following songs on The X Factor: